doblon8/jzbar/README.md

 For other build tools, retrieve the dependency from Maven Central using the same coordinates.

 `jzbar` bundles the native `ZBar` library for supported platforms, so no system-wide installation is required.

+## License

+This project is licensed under the GNU LGPL 2.1, the same as the `ZBar` library.

+See the [LICENSE](./LICENSE) file for details.